Croatian Orthodox Church: History

-On 7 June, White Russian émigré Germogen Maximov, a bishop of the Russian Orthodox Church Outside Russia, became its leader.
+On 7 June, White Russian émigré Germogen Maximov, a bishop of the Russian Orthodox Church Outside of Russia (ROCOR), became its leader.
 His enthronement was publicized by the Ustashe regime and the official ceremony took place in front of an armed guard, with the speaker of the Croatian parliament, mayor of Zagreb and several ministers in attendance.
 He was executed by the Partisans after the war as a collaborator.

 Before the Croatian Orthodox Church was formed, the NDH officially described the Eastern Orthodox Church as the "Greek-Eastern Church", and would refer to it as the "Schismatic Church" or the "Greek non-Uniate Church".
-It was not recognized by the Ecumenical Patriarch in Istanbul.
-The Church was only recognized by one other Orthodox church, the Romanian Orthodox Church, on 4 August 1944 (at the time, Romania was also under the control of the Fascist regime of Ion Antonescu).
+It was not recognized by the Ecumenical Patriarch of Constantinople.
+The Church was only recognized by one other Orthodox church, the Romanian Orthodox Church under Patriarch Nicodim, on 4 August 1944 (at the time, Romania was also under the control of the Fascist regime of Ion Antonescu).

 According to historian Jozo Tomasevich, although the Church was established as a way to appease the remaining Serb Orthodox population in the NDH, it was ultimately a means to destroying religious, cultural and national ties between Serbs in Serbia and Serbs in the NDH because the Ustashe could not achieve their goal of exterminating the whole Serb population of Croatia.
 Persecution of Serbs persisted even after its establishment, though it was not as intense as before.
+In a May 1942 report, the NDH's unofficial envoy to the Holy See, Nikola Rušinović, wrote that Pavelić regarded the Croatian Orthodox Church as "a way to the union between the churches and the disappearance of the schism in Croatia."

 Proposals for a revival

 On 6 March 1993, Juraj Kolarić, dean of the Catholic Faculty of Theology in Zagreb, was reported by the Tanjug news agency as stating that the "Orthodox Church in Croatia should be organized along the Macedonian principle, with its patriarch, and break away as far as territory was concerned, from Serbia”.
-Kolarić tried several times to establish such a church by the "Croat Orthodox believers and possible Croatian Orthodox clergy, because then all the conditions for an autocephalous church would be met".
+Kolarić stated that the initiative should come from "Croat Orthodox believers and possible Croatian Orthodox clergy, because then all the conditions for an autocephalous church would be met".
 Kolarić claimed that if such a church were formed, it would eventually be recognized by the Patriarch of Constantinople as the Serbian Orthodox Church would never again be present in Croatia.

+In 2010, the Croatian Orthodox Community, which was still an unregistered association at the time, tried to restore the Croatian Orthodox Church.

+This association was registered in 2017, and Aleksandar Radoev Ivanov was elected as the president of the association and at the same time the archbishop of the officially unrecognized Croatian Orthodox Church.
+Although this church has never been officially registered in Croatia and is not entered in the register of religious communities, it still regularly holds worship service in its space in Domjanićeva street in Zagreb.
+Andrija Škulić also presents himself as the archbishop of the Croatian Orthodox Church in Croatia.